The small business beginners guide to SEO

 Before you start any SEO, you'll need to identify your keywords.
 By this, we mean the common words and phrases your customers are searching for.

-There are some great free tools out there to help like Buzz Sumo and of course you should speak to your customers to ask what they search/would look for.
+There are some great free tools out there to help like BuzzSumo and of course you should speak to your customers to ask what they search/would look for.
+I also tend to start off by using Google and seeing what else Google appears under ‘People also ask’.
+This can be really insightful.

-2. Optimise your title and meta tags
+2. Optimise your title tags, meta tags and alt tags

-Once you know your keywords, you need to create compelling title tags and meta tags.
-If you are using a website platform like Word Press, Wix or Square Space this should be relatively easy as they all have SEO Plug Ins and will guide you through the process so you use the correct format.
+Once you know your keywords, you need to create title tags and meta tags.
+If you’re using a website platform like WordPress, Wix or SquareSpace this should be relatively easy as they all have SEO Plug Ins and will guide you through the process so you use the correct format.
+Title tags should be up to 60 characters long and contain a primary keyword, whilst meta descriptions should be no longer than 320 characters.

-2. Check load speeds
+3. Check load speeds

-3. Nail the mobile experience
+4. Nail the mobile experience

 Ensure you have a user-friendly mobile version of your site and pay particular attention to the load speed on mobile.

 Be warned, it can take some time to get the mobile version of the site right and you may need to adapt your desk top version to get the optimum user experience across different devices and screens.
-Test your site out on your mobile checking all the links and pages as if you were a customer.
+Test your site on your mobile checking all the links and pages as if you were a customer.

-4. Create weekly blogs
+5. Create weekly blogs

-5. Repurpose blog posts as videos
+6. Repurpose blog posts as videos

-Google loves video and it is has increased dramatically in popularity.
+Google loves video and it has increased dramatically in popularity.
 Videos will help you to get 157% more organic traffic from search engines.

 If you already have a large back catalogue of written blogs, then turn these into short videos.
 If you do this, then adding subtitles is a must.

-To get the full SEO potential of your videos, it is recommended to host the videos on your own website, rather than You Tube etc.
+To get the full SEO potential of your videos, it is recommended to host the videos on your own website, rather than YouTube etc.

-6. Add internal links to new pages
+7. Add internal links to new pages

 You should be adding new pages to your site on a regular basis, particularly if you have a company blog.

 Internal links help with SEO.
-Add internal live links from top-ranking pages on your site to pages that need a boost.
+Add internal links from top-ranking pages on your site to pages that need a boost.

-7. Ensure there are no broken links
+8. Ensure there are no broken links

-8. Register for a Google Business Profile
+9. Register for a Google Business Profile

 A Google Business Profile allows you to leverage local searches through being seen on Google Maps as well as Google searches and as nearly half of all Google searches are local, it is a critical one to do.